Easement Monitoring

 What happens during a monitoring visit?

-Depending on your interests, you may meet with your steward before a visit and then encourage them to walk the property alone or you may join him or her for the entirety of the visit.
-Your steward will most likely plan to walk a mix of interior trails, high activity areas, boundaries, or any areas where there have been previous concerns.
-The size of your property will dictate how much area your steward can cover in a day, and he or she may need to return for a later visit.
+Depending on your interests and availability, you may meet with your stewardship manager before a visit and then join them for the entirety of the visit, or part ways and your stewardship manager will continue the visit on their own.
+Your stewardship manager will most likely plan to walk a mix of interior trails, high activity areas, boundaries, or any areas where there have been previous concerns.
+The size of your property will dictate how much area your stewardship manager can cover in a day, and under certain circumstances they may need to return for a later visit.

-Many landowners have questions about particular areas on their property; if you would like your steward to visit any particular area (difficult boundary, interesting wildlife activity, trail condition, etc.), please feel free to ask before or during the visit.
+Many landowners have questions about particular areas on their property; if you would like your stewardship manager to visit any particular area (difficult boundary, interesting wildlife activity, trail condition, etc.), please feel free to ask before or during the visit.

 Boundary line maintenance can seem like a perpetual chore.
 However, it is an important part of protecting your property.
 We recommend that you walk your property and easement boundaries annually.
 This will help you, and your neighbors, know where the limitations of the easement are and might prevent accidental encroachments or other prohibited activities in the easement area.